METALS-Copper falls in cautious trade ahead of Fed meeting

 Most active ShFE tin

-$1 = 6.4613 Chinese yuan Additional reporting by Melanie Burton, editing by Susan Thomas and Susan Fenton
+$1 = 6.4613 Chinese yuan Additional reporting by Melanie Burton, editing by William Hardy and Susan Thomas